kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/04-node-setup.md

 # Node Setup

+**NOTE**<br/>
+In this and the following sections, you will notice some groups of shell commands are enclosed in `{ }`.
+This is so that you can copy the block from github with the github copy button and paste to your node terminals.
+Without this, a group of several commands with `sudo` will stop after the first command and you will probably miss this fact, leading to things not working further on.

+---

 In this section we will configure the nodes and install prerequisites such as the container runtime (`containerd`).

 Perform all the following steps on each of `controlplane`, `node01` and `node02`